-The FDA recently updated their webpage for “Inspections, Compliance, Enforcement, and Criminal Investigations” (http://bit.ly/FDA483s).
+The FDA recently updated its webpage for “Inspections, Compliance, Enforcement, and Criminal Investigations” (http://bit.ly/FDA483s).
 The update was the addition of FY2013’s inspection observations (i.e., 483s).
-Medical Device Academy performed a data analysis of the inspection observations report for FY2013.
-The high frequency of FDA Form 483s referencing CAPA and complaint handling were not a surprise, but the results of the Pareto analysis (http://bit.ly/ParetoChart) might surprise you.
+Medical Device Academy performed data analysis of the inspection observations report for FY2013.
+The high frequency of FDA Form 483s referencing CAPA and complaint handling was not a surprise, but the results of the Pareto analysis (http://bit.ly/ParetoChart) might surprise you.

-If you sort the raw data from the FDA ,instead of categorizing the observations first, you see that 21 CFR 820.100(a) (i.e., the CAPA procedure requirement) is the most frequently referenced section.
+If you sort the raw data from the FDA, instead of categorizing the observations first, you see that 21 CFR 820.100(a) (i.e., the CAPA procedure requirement) is the most frequently referenced section.
 Complaint handling, 21 CFR 820.198(a), is the second most frequently referenced section.
-CAPA even gets the third spot on the table to left, while the highest ranking of an individual section for design controls [i.e., 21 CFR 820.30(i)] is eighth.
+CAPA even gets the third spot on the table to the left, while the highest-ranking of an individual section for design controls [i.e., 21 CFR 820.30(i)] is eighth.
 The problem with this approach is that there 244 different sections to review, and it’s difficult to identify which process areas to focus on.
 Therefore, Medical Device Academy categorized the data by section first and then sorted the data.

-The data from FY2013 was categorized by the section of the CFR referenced.
+The section of the CFR referenced categorized the data from FY2013.
 For example, there are 15 different sub-sections related to section 21 CFR 820.198.
-Therefore, all 15 were grouped together under one category.
-Categorization of the data allowed us to reduce the number of observation references from 244 to 32.
+Therefore, all 15 were grouped under one category.
+The categorization of the data allowed us to reduce the number of observation references from 244 to 32.
 By doing this, it was clear that CAPA (11.75%) and complaint handling (10.65%) are more frequently referenced in FDA Form 483s than the next most frequent section—medical device reporting (6.24%).
-However, categorizing the data first shows that design controls (21 CFR 820.30) was actually referenced more frequently than any other category in FY2013.
+However, categorizing the data first shows that design controls (21 CFR 820.30) were referenced more frequently than any other category in FY2013.

 You may also expect to see a large percentage of Form 483 observations issued against management responsibilities.
 However, section 820.20 (i.e., management responsibilities) ranks 13th out of 32 categories (4.05% in the table below).
 We even considered that maybe FDA inspectors were issuing fewer 483s against section 820.20 in FY2013 than previous years.
 However, FY2012 also had slightly more than 4% of the FDA Form 483s issued against this category.